TsykunovDmitriy/microscopy_automation.rubinai/README.md

   <img width="460" src="https://raw.githubusercontent.com/TsykunovDmitriy/microscopy_automation.rubinai/master/rubinai.jpg">
 </p>

 This application was created as part of a decision support system for the microscopy automation project RubinAI.
-RubinAI - project carried out at the department of biomedical technical systems at Bauman Moscow State Technical University.
+RubinAI is project carried out at the department of biomedical technical systems at Bauman Moscow State Technical University.

 At the heart of the working there are two convolutional neural networks.
 First one is for segmentation, second one is for classification.
 The pipeline of detection and classification of leukocytes is presented in the figure below.